How to Make Dark Walls Work in Your Home is brought to you by Mannington Floors.

-This room totally goes against any design rules in the past, covering every surface with dark colors.
+This room totally goes against any design rules in the past by covering every surface with dark colours.
 From the doors to the walls and ceilings, rich, sultry hues fill this home living space.
 The monochromatic walls work because they’re broken up with unique trim placements that help create depth on an otherwise flat surface.
 Elements like gold-framed accent tables, Triumph hardwood floors in Silver, and unadorned windows that let natural light in really open up the space and allow dark paint to work its magic in this living room.

 Open your bathroom with dark walls and contrasting floors.